awsdocs/amazon-ec2-user-guide/doc_source/instance-identity-documents.md

 **To verify the PKCS7 signature**

-1. From your instance, create a temporary file for the PKCS7 signature:
+1. From your instance, create a temporary file for the PKCS7 signature\.

    ```
    [ec2-user ~]$ PKCS7=$(mktemp)
    ```

-1. Add the `-----BEGIN PKCS7-----` header to the temporary PKCS7 file:
+1. Add the `-----BEGIN PKCS7-----` header to the temporary PKCS7 file\.

    ```
    [ec2-user ~]$ echo "-----BEGIN PKCS7-----" > $PKCS7
    ```

-1. Append the contents of the PKCS7 signature from the instance metadata, plus a new line:
+1. Append the contents of the PKCS7 signature from the instance metadata, plus a new line\.

    ```
    [ec2-user ~]$ curl -s http://169.254.169.254/latest/dynamic/instance-identity/pkcs7 >> $PKCS7
    [ec2-user ~]$ echo "" >> $PKCS7
    ```

-1. Append the `-----END PKCS7-----` footer:
+1. Append the `-----END PKCS7-----` footer\.

    ```
    [ec2-user ~]$ echo "-----END PKCS7-----" >> $PKCS7
    ```

-1. Create a temporary file for the instance identity document:
+1. Create a temporary file for the instance identity document\.

    ```
    [ec2-user ~]$ DOCUMENT=$(mktemp)
    ```

-1. Add the contents of the document from your instance metadata to the temporary document file:
+1. Add the contents of the document from your instance metadata to the temporary document file\.

    ```
    [ec2-user ~]$ curl -s http://169.254.169.254/latest/dynamic/instance-identity/document > $DOCUMENT